ke4roh/christian-calendar/README.md

 The output is written to the `dist/` directory and can be published to npm or another registry.

+The React demo lives in `src/demo` and is intentionally excluded from the compiled output.
+Running `npm start` launches this demo using `react-scripts` while `npm run build:lib` builds only the distributable library files.

 ### Publishing to npm

 This repository includes a GitHub Action that publishes the compiled library to